-The Educational Foundations (EdF) major is for undergraduates who are committed to social change.
-The purpose of the Educational Foundations major is to prepare future professionals in education and related fields who are critical thinkers, well informed about theory and practice, and who possess the knowledge and skills that will enable them to be change agents in economically, racially, culturally, and linguistically diverse communities.
+For undergraduates who are interested in becoming an elementary or secondary teacher, the Department of Education Studies offers program pathways to achieve the goal of becoming a teacher.
+Our purpose is to prepare educational professionals who are critical thinkers, well informed about theory and practice, and who possess the knowledge and skills that will enable them to be change agents in economically, racially, culturally, and linguistically diverse communities.

 Degree Path to be an ELEMENTARY SCHOOL TEACHER (Grades K-5)

 The Pre-Education major consists of a set of introductory classes for students to explore their interest in teaching.
 Students are introduced to the theoretical framework that organizes the Educational Foundations.
 This framework draws heavily from cultural studies, ethnic studies, linguistics, sociology, post-colonial theory, and education studies.
 The intention is for students to move from acceptance of “how life in classrooms has been” toward the possibility of “how life in classrooms can be.”
 During the sophomore winter term, students will apply to the Educational Foundations major to begin the program junior fall.

 Major: Educational Foundations (Junior and Senior Years)